Living in Hawaii – Which Island?

 Living on Maui

-Over 140,000 lived on Maui as of the 2000 census.
+Over 160,000 lived on Maui as of 2013.
 When I lived on Maui I felt like there were far less than this because the majority live in the central and southern Maui region.
 I was on the west side of the island and there aren’t very many residents or tourists there in comparison.

 Jobs are predominantly in the tourism area, and, as on all islands – some in construction.
 Healthcare is picking up as elderly Californian’s that bought homes in Maui, move to the islands to retire and need nursing and other periodic care.